vladislavtemmo/EMBREIS-VPN/README.md

 To build on your device you will need:
 1) Enable developer mode
 2) install all dependencies specified in libs.version.toml
+3) also don't forget to change the API to connect to the server
-3) Click on Sync Project and click Run
+4) Click on Sync Project and click Run